robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-individual B did not have a simultaneous fix, \(y_{B}\) is the number of fixes from individual B when individual A did not have a simultaneous fix, and \(y_{AB}\) is the number of simultaneous fixes from individuals A and B that were separated by more than the spatial distance threshold (Farine and Whitehead 2015).
+individual B did not have a simultaneous fix, \(y_{B}\) is the number of fixes from individual B when individual A did not have a simultaneous fix, and \(y_{AB}\) is the number of simultaneous fixes from individuals A and B that were separated by more than the social distance threshold (Farine and Whitehead 2015).

 ### Network metrics